Last updated: 21 December 2020

 - How and when we share your information

-- Transfers outside of Europe
+- Transfers outside of the UK and Europe

 - How long we store your personal information